hashicorp-education/learn-vault-docker-lab/README.md

      ```shell
      sudo security add-trusted-cert -d -r trustAsRoot \
         -k /Library/Keychains/System.keychain \
-        ./containers/vault_docker_lab_1/certs/vault_docker_lab_ca.pem
+        ./containers/vault_docker_lab_1/certs/vault-docker-lab-ca.pem
      ```

-     > **NOTE**: You will be prompted for your user password and sometimes could be prompted twice; enter your user password as needed to add the certificate.
+     > **NOTE**: The `sudo` utility prompts for your user password, and sometimes can prompt twice; enter your user password as needed to add the certificate to the macOS keychain.

    - For Linux: